Alex-Githinji/Alex-Githinji/README.md

-# Am working on being a fulltack developer
+# Am working on being a fullstack developer

 ## Currently a web developer